Damn – if only your bank account had enough headroom!

 OK, you start turning them up, and by the time they are where you need them, the drum-levels are up 6dB – hitting digital red on the mix bus!

-This is a pre-release version of the chapter on Gain Staging, from the brand-new book “YOUR MIX SUCKS” (now available at introduction price here – with a 30% discount).
+This is a pre-release version of the chapter on Gain Staging, from the brand-new book “YOUR MIX SUCKS” (now available here).

 The book is a Complete Mix Methodology for the entire process from DAW preparation to delivery.

 I’ll start with some underlying history and theory.
 And then tell you exactly what to do about the problem…

 Just before Digital Audio took over as a standard, early DAW manufacturers in the 1990s made a historic mistake in laying out the wrong scales for digital level meters: no warning all the way up until 0dB, so you don’t know you’re in trouble until it’s too late.

 Whereas 0dB in analogue used to be a reference point for solid level, Digital Audio used 0dB as the “point of no return”.